This chili millet bake is reminiscent of a chili cornbread casserole but is tastier AND way more nutritious!

 - ¼ lime

-If you have the time, soak the millet for anywhere from 1-12 hours (this removes the phytic acid – if you don’t have time or if you forget, don’t sweat it).
+If you have the time, soak the millet for anywhere from 1-12 hours (this helps make whole grains more digestible).
+However, if you don’t have time or if you forget, don’t sweat it.
 Preheat the oven to 375˚F.

 Add the zucchini, garlic and another pinch of salt and pepper.
 Cook, stirring, 2 minutes.
 Stir in the tomato paste, followed by the spice mix.
 Cook 1-2 minutes, stirring.
 Add the tomatoes with their liquid, 1 cup water and the drained pinto beans.
 Bring to a boil; reduce to a hearty simmer and cook 5 minutes.
 Remove from heat; squeeze in the juice from 1/4 lime.
 Taste and season with salt and pepper as needed.

 Dollop the millet over the chili and spread it out in a smooth layer.
 Sprinkle the remaining 1 cup of cheese over the top.
 Cover with foil and bake 10-20 minutes, or until heated through and bubbling around the edges.
 Let cool 5 minutes.